iamgoroot/dbie/README.md

 ## About the project

-dbie (read "debie") - simple repository tool for golang
+dbie (read "debie") - simple repository tool for golang with pagination

 ## Usage
 Define model as usually in bun (for now only bun backend supported)